YiraSan/discord.mods/README.md

 })
 ```

+# Toast
-Toast: (as a android notification)
+As a android notification.

 ```js
 DiscordMods.action.toast("A guild id or a channel id ?", "The targeted user :D", {